Severe storms wreak havoc across NY area

 Here's a look at the severe thunderstorm as it plowed through Saugerties, New York.

-The three utilities that serve Westchester, Putnam, Sullivan and Orange counties reported over 133,000 customers without power late Tuesday.
+The three utilities that serve Westchester, Putnam, Sullivan and Orange counties reported over 130,000 customers without power late Tuesday.
+About 75,000 customers were in the dark in New Jersey.

 The line of storms cleared eastern Long Island and the Jersey Shore later in the evening, but there still could be showers and a rumble of thunder into the night.